satoramoto/roundtable/README.md

 ## Getting Started
 ### Pre-requisites
-- Docker
+- Docker (for a quick contained postgres database)
-- asdf
+- asdf (to install ruby)
+- ollama (to run the AI models)
-- overmind
+- overmind (to run all the services)

-On mac you can install these with homebrew.
+On mac you can install most of these with [homebrew](https://brew.sh/).

 Be careful if you already have docker desktop installed not to install it again.
 ```shell
 brew install docker asdf overmind
 ```

+See The [Ollama website](https://ollama.com/download) for instructions to install olama.

 ```shell
 cd ~/Source # or wherever you keep your projects